 - If you’re considering getting a Lifestyle Lift, we recommend you investigate your doctor thoroughly before taking the plunge.

-- Once you find a doctor with whom you feel comfortable, be sure the doctor is the one performing the procedure, and not an assistant or intern.
+- Once you find a doctor with whom you feel comfortable, be sure the doctor is actually the person performing the procedure, and not an assistant or intern.

 - It is unclear if all of the doctors performing this procedure are actually plastic surgeons.

 If you’re on the fence about Lifestyle Lift, we suggest that you visit surgery.org, which is the official website for the American Society for Aesthetic Plastic Surgery, or plasticsurgery.org which is the website for the American Society of Plastic Surgeons.
-There is no mistaking these doctors for the real deal.
 Be sure to read their 2009 article which discusses these “quick fix” surgeries in an article entitled “Branded Surgery Is Not Always the “Quick Fix” it is Advertised To Be.”
 In this article, we read the point of view that a treatment should be tailored to the patient on an individual basis.
 It is also written that these procedures are sometimes performed by “…untrained or inadequately trained practitioners, some of whom are not medical doctors…”

 We’d like to hear from you